Burrata Bruschetta

 Step 2: Toast your bread

-Arrange bread slices in a single layer on your baking sheet.
+Preheat your oven to 400°F. Arrange bread slices in a single layer on your baking sheet.
 Brush both sides lightly with olive oil.

+You want just enough to coat them, not drench them.
 Pop them in the oven for about 5-7 minutes, flip them halfway through.
+You’re looking for golden brown edges and a nice crunch.

 Pro move: Watch your bread like a hawk in the last 2 minutes.
 It goes from perfectly toasted to burnt really fast.